Will gas prices keep falling over the 4th of July?

 WICHITA, Kan.
-(KSNW) — Some say gas prices could keep falling, even with demand very high for the 4th of July.
+(KSNW) — Some say gas prices could keep falling, even with high demand for the Fourth of July.

 “It’s possible,” said Jana Tidwell with AAA Public Affairs.